 Water bottles.
 Maybe not the most exciting, but a great option.
 Bonus, kiddos can drink it as they walk around house hunting!

 Yum Earth.
-Techinically candy, this organic brand is a bit healthier than your traditional options.
+Technically candy, this organic brand is a bit healthier than your traditional options.

 Sun butter cups.
 Sunbutter cups might be candy, but they are an allergy friendly option that isn’t offered all the time.

-You can also try non-food Halloween treats to hand out!
+You can also try non-food gifts for trick or treaters!

 - Spider Rings